GSoster/idle-game/README.md

 ### Bouns

 Bonus are permanent effects that affect resource generation, helpers price, production rate, etc. Bonus are only applied **after** a game reset.
+Example: barter - reduces the price of cursors/helpers in 5%.

 ### Achievements